diegodev26/Blender-Designer/README.md

 ## Future nodes

-- Square brick with a hole in the center
+- Square brick with a hole in the center.
-- Generator of large stylized cracks
+- Generator of large stylized cracks.
-- Rocky soil 01
+- Rocky soil 01.
-- Grass 01
+- Grass 01.